UCB-ICSI-Vision-Group/timely/README.md

   - port sub's code into scikits-learn

 ### belief state model
+  - refactor the validation method to use MPI instead of IPython.Parallel
   - experiment with smoothing in the empirical model
   - review graphical model solution
+  - read "Efficient Inference in Fully Connected CRFs with Gaussian Edge Potentials" and look at the code
   - ! formulate as CRF, conditioned on the detectors and GIST

 ### on the backburner